These Are 21 of Our Must-Do Travel Experiences of a Lifetime!

 Seeing The Moai Heads On Easter Island (Rapa Nui)

-Getting there is also no easy feat.
-You basically have to fly from the mainland Chile – which can get expensive and logistically tough since there aren’t that many flights and spaces book up in advance.
 Visiting Easter Island is one of those experiences that you kinda have to plan ahead for.
-You don’t wake up and go, “hey, let’s head to Easter Island today”.
+You don’t wake up and go, “Hey, let’s head to Easter Island today”.
 Unless you’re a millionaire with a private jet, basically.

 Lounging On The Purest Sand In The Whitsundays, Australia